-1. Use every day activities to pose questions that encourage children to think.
+1. Use everyday activities to pose questions that encourage children to think.
 Questions are important to stimulate the thought process.
-Read story books with the child, pausing to ask questions such as, “What do we understand from this word?”
+Read storybooks with the child, pausing to ask questions such as, “What do we understand from this word?”
 “How does this make you feel?”
 “Why do we think the girl did that?”
 “Was that the right thing to do?”
 “What could she have done instead?” and “What do we think will happen next?”
-Open ended questions are better for enhancing critical thinking then a multiple choice question because we limit the thinking process of a child.
+Open-ended questions are better for enhancing critical thinking than a multiple choice question because we limit the thinking process of a child.

 2. Help children learn reasoning skills in everyday activities.
 For example, if your child refuses to go to bed at a particular time, help him to reason out why it is important by asking, “What happens when…” types of questions.
 Encourage him to suggest alternatives and discuss whether or not they will work.

 3. Have your child join activity classes to hone her skills in art, craft, music or sports.
 Creativity and critical thinking are closely associated with each other.
 Encourage her to try different ways of expressing her creativity.
 For example, if she is taking piano lessons, have her describe what she hears when she plays a particular song or what the music makes her think about.